 Assistant Coastal Scientist

 Hannah joined in 2021 as a graduate kickstarter.
-Hannah has degrees in Geological and Ecological science, and enjoys working with people.
+She has degrees in Geology and Ecology, and enjoys working with people.
 Hannah developed our method for Point Cloud processing and worked on our schools programme.

 Opportunities to work with us